 Blackburn Rovers FC will play in the Football League Championship in the 2015-16 season.

 Blackburn Rovers 2 Hull City 2 (Saturday 1st February 1986) Division Two (att: 5,414)

 Hull City were having a very good season in the second division and we took regular coaches to away games from Scarborough, Filey and Bridlington as well as every home match.
 Promotion was not out of the question.

 Our bus on this occasion got to Blackburn just before two o'clock and we managed to get into a pub near the ground, which was most unusual back then in terms of being allowed and for our own safety.
 The Rovers fans seemed a decent bunch as I sampled Thwaites beers for the first time.

-The match was a good one with Frankie Bunn striking twice for The Tigers and the atmosphere in the away matched it with around six or seven hundred away fans being in attendance.
+The match was a good one with Frankie Bunn and Stan McEwan striking for The Tigers and the atmosphere in the away matched it with around six or seven hundred away fans being in attendance.

 Ewood Park was showing signs of age but I liked it.
 We were placed in the Darwen End which was a large terrace behind the goal with a roof to assist our acoustics.
 To our right was a large open terrace with the Riverside Stand stood behind it, but it was now closed because it was deemed unsafe in the aftermath of the Bradford Fire Disaster.
 The far Blackburn End had a plain cantilever cover over its terracing while the Nuthall Street Stand slanted away from the pitch at both ends so that the centre was furthest away.
 It had an open terrace paddock in front of a seated tier.